cosmic-api/hello-world.py/README.md

 Example Cosmic API
 ==============

-hello-world.py is a sample application created to demonstrate basic features of [Cosmic.py](https://github.com/cosmic-api/cosmic.py).
+`hello_world_api.py` is a demo application created to demonstrate basic features of [Cosmic.py](https://github.com/cosmic-api/cosmic.py).
-The API remembers upto 10 names submitted by the user, and it can list the names.
+The demo API remembers upto 10 names submitted by the user, and it can return list of the names.

 Visit [GitHub page](http://cosmic-api.github.com/hello-world.py) to read annotated source of this project.